cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/getting-started.md

 pcx-content-type: get-started
 weight: 1
 meta:
-  title: Get started with SSL for SaaS
+  title: Get started with Cloudflare for SaaS
 ---

-# Get started with SSL for SaaS
+# Get started with Cloudflare for SaaS

 ---

 ## Prerequisites

-Before you can start creating custom hostnames, you need to have access to [SSL for SaaS](/ssl/ssl-for-saas/#availability).
+Before you can start creating custom hostnames, you need to have access to [Cloudflare for SaaS](/ssl/ssl-for-saas/#availability).

 If you have not used the Cloudflare API previously, review our [API Quickstart](/api/).

 If there are multiple proxied DNS records for one zone, Cloudflare must prioritize which record controls the zone settings and associated origin server.
 Adding a new custom hostname may take priority over your current settings or cause your settings to no longer apply.
-To prevent overriding or voiding your settings, review [Hostname priority (SSL for SaaS)](/ssl/ssl-tls/certificate-and-hostname-priority/#hostname-priority-ssl-for-saas)
+To prevent overriding or voiding your settings, review [Hostname priority (Cloudflare for SaaS)](/ssl/ssl-tls/certificate-and-hostname-priority/#hostname-priority-ssl-for-saas)

 ---